YogliB/zed-copilot/docs/DEVELOPMENT.md

 1. Check existing issues to avoid duplication
 2. Discuss major changes in an issue first
 3. Follow the code standards listed above
+4. Add tests for new functionality (see TESTING.md)

 ### Submission Checklist
 - [ ] Code follows Rust conventions
 - [ ] All tests pass: `cargo test`
 - [ ] No warnings: `cargo clippy`
 - [ ] Formatted: `cargo fmt`
+- [ ] Tests added for new features
 - [ ] Documentation updated
 - [ ] CHANGELOG.md updated
 - [ ] Commit messages are clear and descriptive